karmaaxis/karmaaxis-help/content/docs/about/_index.md

 ---
-title: About
-excerpt: >-
+title: Interface, Organization & Key Elements
-  Libris is a Unibit theme created for project documentations.
+excerpt: Libris is a Unibit theme created for project documentations.
 You can use it for your project.
 layout: docs
+weight:

 ---

-Ut quis consequat risus.
-Aenean ut porta ligula.
-Morbi id ante eu nisi suscipit maximus.
-Fusce ac congue quam.
-Nulla id elit facilisis, consequat magna vitae, scelerisque elit.
-Nullam lacinia elit in arcu scelerisque, ac volutpat neque sodales.
+KarmaAxis interface is structured in two ways:

+1. Top Menu combines the four nouns – Karta/User, Contacts, Items, Assets.
+2. Karma \[Accessed through +KARMA\] to add and track Karmas.

 ***